 Step 47 – Remove Some of the Overlapping Lines

 Now you’ve pretty much covered the whole head with curly hair you can start to remove some of the overlapping lines.

 You should be left with fewer squiggly lines and more clearly defined strands of curly hair so the drawing will look less messy.

 Step 48 – Shade in Parts of the Hair

 For the final step of this curly hair drawing, go through what you’ve drawn and shade in parts of the hair, making certain strands darker than others like real hair would look in real life.

 Artist’s Tips And Tricks

-Hopefully you will have found our step-by-step guide helpful, but there are still a few hints, tips, and tricks we’d like to leave you with so you can develop your curly hair drawings even further, which includes the following:
+Hopefully, you will have found our step-by-step guide helpful, but there are still a few hints, tips, and tricks we’d like to leave you with so you can develop your curly hair drawings even further: